chenyiqun/Agentic-RAG/README.md

-# MAO-ARAG: Multi-Agent Orchestration for Adaptive Retrieval-Augmented Generation
+# MAO-ARAG: Multi-Agent Orchestration for Agentic Retrieval-Augmented Generation

-**MAO-ARAG** is a multi-agent orchestration framework for adaptive Retrieval-Augmented Generation (RAG) in question-answering systems.
+**MAO-ARAG** is a multi-agent orchestration framework for Agentic Retrieval-Augmented Generation (RAG) in question-answering systems.
 It dynamically selects and integrates different RAG modules based on query complexity, balancing answer quality, cost, and latency.

 ---